04/12/2019 Amendment approved by Chancellor

 - The Institutional Review Board must review all research activities involving human subjects or data related to human subjects.
-Additionally, the Institutional Review Board has authority to approve, require modifications to secure approval, or disapprove all research activities involving human subjects.
+Additionally, the Institutional Review Board has authority to approve, require modification of, or to disapprove proposed research activities involving human subjects.

 - Research covered by these regulations that has been approved by the Institutional Review Board may be subject to further appropriate review and approval or disapproval by officials of the university.
 However, those university officials may not approve the research if it has not been approved by the Institutional Review Board.

-- The Institutional Review Board shall provide advice and guidance to investigators regarding the protection of the rights and welfare of human subjects.
+- The Institutional Review Board will provide advice and guidance to investigators regarding the protection of the rights and welfare of human subjects.

 - The Institutional Review Board must ensure that the principle investigators and other researchers have been certified in the ethical principles of using human subjects in research.

-- Where necessary, the Institutional Review Board shall serve as a referral board for complaints from subjects of research.
+- Where necessary, the Institutional Review Board will serve as a referral board for complaints from subjects of research.
 Any complaint from a research subject must be reported promptly to the principal investigator and to Research Integrity and Compliance.

-- The Institutional Review Board shall notify investigators in writing of its decision to approve or disapprove the proposed research activity or of modifications required to secure Institutional Review Board approval.
-If the Institutional Review Board decides to disapprove a research activity, it shall include in its written notification a statement of the reasons for its decision and give the investigator an opportunity to respond in person or in writing.
+- The Institutional Review Board will notify investigators in writing of its decision to approve, require modification of, or to disapprove the proposed research activity.
+If the Institutional Review Board disapproves a research activity, it must include in its written notification a statement of the reasons for its decision and give the investigator an opportunity to respond in person or in writing.

-- The Institutional Review Board shall have authority to suspend or terminate approval of research that is not being conducted in accordance with the Institutional Review Board’s requirements or that has been associated with unexpected serious harm to subjects.
-Any suspension or termination of approval shall include a statement of the reasons for the Institutional Review Board’s action and shall be reported promptly to the principal investigator, to appropriate university officials, and to the federal Office of Human Research Protections.
+- The Institutional Review Board is authorized to suspend or terminate approval of research that is not being conducted in accordance with the Institutional Review Board’s requirements or that has been associated with unexpected serious harm to subjects.
+Any suspension or termination of approval must include a statement of the reasons for the Institutional Review Board’s action, and must be reported promptly to the principal investigator, to appropriate university officials, and to the federal Office of Human Research Protections.

-- If a research subject registers a complaint, the investigator shall attempt to relieve the complaint by explanation or by a change of procedure.
+- If a research subject registers a complaint, the investigator must attempt to relieve the complaint by explanation or by a change of procedure.
 Written Institutional Review Board approval is required for procedural changes.
 Any complaint from a research subject must be reported promptly to the principal investigator and to Research Integrity and Compliance, which may have additional reporting requirements.

 - It is the responsibility of the Institutional Review Board to determine whether applications that involve more than minimal risk to human subjects are of sufficient scientific merit to answer the proposed research questions or hypotheses.

-- Voting members of the Institutional Animal Care and Use Committee are appointed by the vice president for research upon recommendation from but not limited to the Institutional Animal Care and Use Committee chair and the director of Research Integrity and Compliance.
+- Voting members of the Institutional Animal Care and Use Committee are appointed by the vice president for research upon recommendations from the Institutional Animal Care and Use Committee chair and the director of Research Integrity and Compliance.
 Alternate members who may substitute for a member who will be absent from a meeting may also be appointed by the vice president for research.
 Alternates must receive the same training as members.
-If they attend a meeting with the primary member, they will not be counted toward a quorum or have voting rights.
+If an alternate member attends a meeting with the primary member, the alternate does not count for quorum purposes, nor have voting rights.

 - The term of membership on the Institutional Animal Care and Use Committee is a twelve-month renewable period.
-It is not uncommon for members to serve at least two years.
-The committee chair and the director of compliance will make a recommendation for renewal of membership on the committee to the vice president for research.
+It is not uncommon for members to serve at least two years; the committee chair and Research Integrity and Compliance may recommend such renewal to the vice president for research.

-- The vice president for research or his/her designee, the director of the Office of Compliance, and the biosafety officer will be ex-officio non-voting members of the Institutional Animal Care and Use Committee.
+- The vice president for research or designee, the director of Research Integrity and Compliance, and the biosafety officer will be ex-officio non-voting members of the Institutional Animal Care and Use Committee.

-All use of vertebrate animals must be reviewed and approved in advance by the Institutional Animal Care and Use Committee to ensure the necessity of animal use and high standards of humane treatment.
+- Functions and Responsibilities: All use of vertebrate animals must be reviewed and approved in advance by the Institutional Animal Care and Use Committee to ensure the necessity of animal use and high standards of humane treatment.
 Animal research must be conducted by adequately trained persons using all necessary measures to prevent, minimize and alleviate pain and distress to an animal.
 Measures will be taken to ensure that no animals in the university’s care will experience severe or unrelieved pain and/or distress.
-All university employees involved in animal use for teaching or research purposes must be certified by the Institutional Animal Care and Use Committee and must complete the occupational health and safety program for animal workers.
-Details of these requirements can be obtained from the institutional animal care and use committee chair or the director of compliance.
-The office of record for Institutional Animal Care and Use Committee activities is the Office of Compliance within the Office of the Vice President for Research, which will comply with federal agency reporting requirements.
+All university employees involved in animal use for teaching or research purposes must be certified by the Institutional Animal Care and Use Committee and must participate in the occupational health and safety program for animal workers.
+Details of these requirements can be obtained from the institutional animal care and use committee chair or from the director of Research Integrity and Compliance.
+The office of record for Institutional Animal Care and Use Committee activities is Research Integrity and Compliance, within the Office of the Vice President for Research, which is responsible for compliance with federal agency reporting requirements.

 PART 6: INSTITUTIONAL BIOSAFETY COMMITTEE